Stuartlab-UCSC/hexmap-view/packages/README.txt

-This directory contains the packages.
+This directory contains the packages required to run hexmap-view.